Student International Travel Considerations

 APPLICATION DEADLINES: Each program will have a different deadline in early Spring 2025 (February 1st, February 15th, March 1st, or April 1st).

-FUNDING: Students participating in the UVA Global Internship programs listed above are eligible to apply for a UVA Global Internship Scholarship.
+FINANCIAL SUPPORT: Students participating in the UVA Global Internship programs listed above are eligible to apply for a UVA Global Internship Scholarship.
 Students who receive AccessUVA financial aid may be granted a Walker Global Experiences Scholarship.
 Applicants are also encouraged to complete the Education Abroad common scholarship application to be considered for additional ISO-administered scholarships.
 See the "Funding an International Internship" section below for more details and other sources of support.

 -